 Whatever the nature of your business, the simple truth is you can’t afford downtime.
 The cost is too great.
 Not only can downtime cost your business up to $260,000 an hour or more, it can cost your consumers big too as online work, education, and play continue to rise at rapid rates.

 Why risk it?

-Barring a full-on zombie apocalypse or massive EMP attack that takes the entire planet offline, there’s no excuse for an outage when redundant services like DNS Failover are readily available.
+Barring a full-on zombie apocalypse or massive EMP attack that takes the entire planet offline, there’s no excuse for an outage when redundant services like DNS Failover and simple load balancing options are readily available.

-Failover is essentially a safety net for your domain(s).
+Failover is essentially a safety net for your domain(s) and is also one of the most simple load-balancing methods.
 It helps keep your networks and domains from going down during an outage by diverting traffic from a problematic server to a healthy one.
-It’s all about creating redundancy.
+Like other load balancing options, it’s all about creating redundancy.